ProspectPyxis/GeMatrix/pages/games.md

 # Games

-This is a listing of all games available for Boardcord at the moment.
+This is a listing of all games available for GeMatrix at the moment.

 ## [Tic-tac-toe](games/TicTacToe.md)